marcocampanario/aPRoVAR/README.md

 ## Block 01: BAM processing and variant calling

 The first block processes each sample with DRAGEN Bio-IT Platform v4.3.6.
 Reads are aligned to GRCh38, coordinate-sorted, duplicate-marked, and written as indexed BAM files.
-Small variants are called within the Twist Illumina Exome 2.0 Plus target regions, producing standard VCFs and compact per-sample GVCFs.
+Small variants are called within the Twist Illumina Exome 2.0 Plus target regions, producing per-sample VCFs and GVCFs, and a multisample VCF after joint genotyping.

-HLA typing is enabled, whereas CNV and SV calling are disabled.
+CNV and SV calling were disabled.
 Sample sex is supplied through the FASTQ sample sheet.

 See the [Block 01 README](01_bam-processing_and_variant-call/README.md) for the required sample-sheet format, DRAGEN resources, configuration variables, and outputs.